Miss those pneumatic airline audio programs?

-Of course we do, though sometimes the plastic air tubes for onboard entertainment would poke into your ear if the rubber end was loose, I think.
-As my Very Astute Companion says, there was “the magic of being able to plug anything into the arm of a chair.
+They were not ideal even as most recall them fondly.
+Sometimes the plastic air tubes for onboard entertainment would poke into your ear if the rubber end was loose.
+As a Very Astute Companion says, there was “the magic of being able to plug anything into the arm of a chair.
 It didn’t look like it would transport music, did it?”

 Like the L-1011s, DC-10s and 747s that they inhabited, on board airline entertainment is disappearing.
 It has moved rapidly to an era where fliers pick the music and movies, not the airlines.
 JetBlue and AirTran have XM, no different from what you get at home.
 And headphones for the last 20 years or so are now electronic, no longer those plastic air tubes that stewardesses sold in plastic bags.

 The pneumatic airline headphones were made by AVID Airline Products, which made the first pneumatic headsets for Trans World Airlines in 1963.
-Their headsets, made in Middletown, Rhode Island, were on 97 percent of all airliners, according to their website.
+Their headsets, made in Middletown, Rhode Island, were on 97 percent of all airliners with headphones, according to their website.
 AVID is still a leader in supplies for the airline industry.